larry-lw-chan/GoTi/README.md

 # GoTi
-GoTi is a social networking app written in Go designed to be light and easy to host.

 GoTi is a lightweight social networking app written in Go, designed to be light, easy to host and customizable.

 ## Getting Started